-This presentation will be given by Tamirace Fakhoury at the Refugee Hosts International Conference.
-The presentation will explore how Lebanon’s formal and informal actors, namely government agencies, political parties and representatives of local communities, have negotiated on the issue of Syrian refugee return.
+This presentation was given by Tamirace Fakhoury at the Refugee Hosts International Conference.
+The presentation explored how Lebanon’s formal and informal actors, namely government agencies, political parties and representatives of local communities, have negotiated on the issue of Syrian refugee return.

 Refugee return, geopolitics and war imaginaries